HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ## Matrix Algebra in Python

 When dealing with large matrices, the use of a computer is necessary to carry out the operations mentioned in the previous section.
-There are many software packages available that facilitate the maniuplation of a matrix as well as libraries that exist for common computer languages which allow us to perfomr the necessary computations.
-The main langauge we will be using to work with a matrix is Python (Python3) and specifically the NumPy library.
+There are many software packages available that facilitate the maniuplation of a matrix as well as libraries that exist for common computer languages which allow us to perform the necessary computations.
+The main language we will be using to work with a matrix is Python (Python3) and specifically the NumPy library.
 We assume you are familiar with basic Python syntax and how to write Python code.
 We also assume you know how to download and install libraries using the `pip` command.

 In order to use NumPy, we must first import it:
 ```python